nivinhalila/zellerQA/README.md

 As a user I want to view a list of users filtered by their Role type.

 **Acceptance criteria**
-- The design should match the following provided image
+- The design should match the following provided image <br />
   <img src="./Requirements/zeller-customers-design.png" alt="Requirements" width="500"/>
 - The role types that a user can be filtered by are 'Admin' and 'Manager'.
 - The feature should include unit tests